sarahmarielarson/smlarson-cv/index.md

 - Analysis of Categorical Data
 - Analysis of Collective Decision-Making
 - Econometrics
-- Biochemistry
-- History of Science
+- Computer Science with Applications
+- Health Economics and Policy
 - History of Medicine
-- History of Statistics
 <!-- - Scientific Visualization -->
 <!-- - Programming Languages -->
 <!-- - Networks and Distributed Systems -->